 As a general rule it will get darker the further away in the painting you are.

 You can see here where the artist has used the dry-brushing technique in a different way.
-Look where the white has picked up a little of the darker blue in the sea.
+Look where the white has picked up a little of the darker grey in the stones.
 It seems to have been done when the background was still slightly wet.

 Using Old Brushes